-During the summer season, this beach/park combo is a top-rated place to cool off.
+This beach/park combo is one of the top-rated free places to go in chicago to cool off during the summer season.
 Plus, it offers excellent views of the city skyline.

-Wednesday through Friday, visitors can take in a free brewery tour at Revolution.
+Wednesday through Friday, visitors can take a free brewery tour at Revolution.
 First-come, first-served basis.

-For free things to do in Chicago with a historic perspective, visit Hull House.
+Looking for things to do in Chicago for free with a historical perspective?
+Then we recommend visiting Hull House.
 Once a settlement house, it is now a memorial to Jane Addams, the first American woman to receive the Nobel Peace Prize.
 She created innovative programs for immigrants.
-As a result, she was able to improve their lives and start an initiative that is still thriving today.
+As a result, she improved their lives and started an initiative that is still thriving today.

 Specializing in photography, the City Gallery presents a unique way to learn about Chicago—all inside a 19th-century Gothic limestone landmark.

 In the Pilsen neighborhood, you can attend this museum.
-It is dedicated to the Latino arts, with everything from folk art to modern works on display.
+It is dedicated to the Latino arts, from folk art to modern works on display.

 This museum features the "Freedom Now" mural, a wooden bas-relief depicting over 400-years of African-American history.
 Entry is free on Sunday.

 Plan visit to the Oriental Institute to learn about eastern cultures.
 Galleries focus on artifacts from Egyptian, Persian, and Mesopotamian societies.